openvax/mhcflurry/docs/package_readme/readme.generated.txt

 The mhcflurry-predict command generates predictions from the command- line.
-By default it will use the pre-trained models you downloaded above but other models can be used by specifying the "--models" argument.
+By default it will use the pre-trained models you downloaded above; other models can be used by specifying the "--models" argument.

 Running: